Marsha Hunt (actress, born 1946): Music career

 Hunt met Marc Bolan in 1969 when she went to the studio where Bolan's group was recording "Unicorn".
 Tony Visconti said that when Bolan and Hunt met, "[y]ou could see the shafts of light pouring out of their eyes into each other....
 We finished the session unusually early, and Marc and Marsha walked out into the night hand in hand."
 According to Hunt, the relationship between the two was based on more than physical attraction, though she also recalled that her commercial visibility put her in opposition to Bolan's philosophy that "the serious art of music...was validated by obscurity."

 In 1971, after the birth of her daughter Karis, she appeared for a while in the musical Catch My Soul, and acted alongside Peter Cushing and Christopher Lee in the film Dracula A.D.
 1972.
 She signed a recording contract with Phonogram Records, and led her own band, 22, which the record company insisted on billing as "Marsha Hunt's 22".
-The band included guitarist Hugh Burns, with whom Hunt lived for three years.
+The band included guitarist Hugh Burns, whom Hunt lived with for three years.
 The band toured, released two singles, "Medusa" and "(Oh No!
 Not) The Beast Day", and recorded a set of demos of songs largely written by Hunt.
 These were later released in Germany and Poland as an album, Attention!
-Marsha Hunt, though Hunt was unaware of its release until a 2020 interview with her.
+Marsha Hunt, though Hunt was unaware of its release until 2020.
 The band 22 split up after they had their equipment stolen and Hunt's daughter became ill.

 From 1973, Hunt co-presented with Sarah Ward a popular late-night radio show, Sarah.
 Marsha and Friends, on London's Capital Radio.
-Also in 1973, as a member of a panel organised by British magazine Melody Maker to discuss women in music and options open to black women, Hunt suggested that black women needed to make use of the "side-door" in the industry, entering as "the statutory representative" before they could make music under their own terms.
+Also in 1973, as a member of a panel organised by British magazine Melody Maker to discuss women in music and options open to Black women, Hunt suggested that Black women needed to make use of the "side-door" in the industry, entering as "the statutory representative" before they could make music under their own terms.